-1 To ensure the 4-inch-diameter casing is centered in the 8.5-inch-diameter borehole, centralizers will 2 be installed at the top and bottom of screened sections and also placed at 40-ft intervals on blank 3 well casing.
-The centralizers will be aligned from top to bottom of the casing so that they do not 4 interfere with the insertion and removal of the tremie pipe.
-All devices used to affix centralizers to 5 the casing will not puncture the casing or contaminate the groundwater with which they come in 6 contact.
+- To ensure the 4-inch-diameter casing is centered in the 8.5-inch-diameter borehole, centralizers will - be installed at the top and bottom of screened sections and also placed at 40-ft intervals on blank - well casing.
+The centralizers will be aligned from top to bottom of the casing so that they do not - 17 interfere with the insertion and removal of the tremie pipe.
+All devices used to affix centralizers to - 18 the casing will not puncture the casing or contaminate the groundwater with which they come in - contact.
 Centralizers will be constructed of stainless steel.
-To ensure even distribution of filter pack, 7 bentonite seal, and grout materials around the well within the borehole, the 4-inch-diameter well 8 casing and screen will be suspended with a threaded hoisting plug and not allowed to rest on the 9 bottom of the borehole.
-Coarse #3 Monterey silica sand will be emplaced via tremie pipe into the 10 borehole annulus to approximately 5 ft above the well screen, followed by a bentonite pellet seal, then either bentonite chips or wet bentonite grout to the base of the conductor casing (Figure 5) (less 11 12 viscous cement-bentonite grout should not be used because of high rock porosity and possible 13 presence of voids).
-The bentonite chips or wet bentonite grout should be emplaced via tremie pipe in 14 lifts to avoid losing excess material into the rock formation.
-Dry bentonite will be tremied and 15 hydrated with clean, potable water.
-The annular space between the 4-inch-diameter well casing and the 10-inch conductor casing will be finished, by pressure grouting, with cement-bentonite grout to 16 17 near surface.
-Well construction diagrams will be provided on the geologic logs.

-18 Because the rock formation is not pressured, blowouts are not anticipated to occur.
-Voids are

-19 anticipated to be encountered and need to be taken into consideration during well installation.
-In the

-20 event that voids or blowouts are encountered, bentonite chips will be emplaced down hole to close

-21 out or plug the void.
+To ensure even distribution of filter pack, - bentonite seal, and grout materials around the well within the borehole, the 4-inch-diameter well - casing and screen will be suspended with a threaded hoisting plug and not allowed to rest on the - bottom of the borehole.
+Coarse #3 Monterey silica sand will be emplaced via tremie pipe into the - borehole annulus to approximately 5 ft above the well screen, followed by a bentonite pellet seal, - then wet bentonite grout slurry (i.e., Wyo-Ben Enviroplug Grout) to the base of the conductor casing. - 25 If large voids are encountered, bentonite chips may be required to seal the voids.
+The proposed well - 26 construction details are shown on Figure 5.
+The bentonite slurry (or chips, where required) will be - 27 slowly emplaced via tremie pipe to ensure proper filling of the annulus and to avoid bridging.
+Dry - 28 bentonite chips, where used, will be tremied and hydrated with clean, potable water using at least - 5 gallons of water per 50-pound bag of chips.
+The annular space between the 4-inch-diameter well casing and the 10-inch conductor casing will be finished, by pressure grouting, with cement - bentonite grout to near surface.
+Well construction diagrams will be provided on the geologic logs. - 32 Because the rock formation is not pressured, blowouts are not anticipated to occur.
+However, as - described above, voids are anticipated to be encountered and need to be taken into consideration - during well installation.
+In the event that voids or blowouts are encountered, bentonite chips will be - 35 emplaced down hole to close out or plug the void.

-22 4.3.5 Monitoring Well Surface Completion
+4.3.5 Monitoring Well Surface Completion